 As she transitions into her new role, Anderson says she’ll draw on lessons she learned from a decade at Hubspot.
 “Hubspot taught me a ton about removing friction from the research and signup process for a software app, and how you listen to what your customers are drawn to and adapt your messaging around that,” she says.
 “I’m incredibly thankful for my time at Hubspot because it built me as a marketer.”

-Anderson recently attended her first Newsweek Expert Forum virtual event and says “the diversity of experiences and backgrounds of the people who are part of [Newsweek Expert Forum] was really striking and impressive to me.”
+Anderson, who recently attended her first Newsweek Expert Forum virtual event, appreciates the ability to diversify her network.
+"The diversity of experiences and backgrounds of the people who are part of [Newsweek Expert Forum] was really striking and impressive to me,” Anderson said.
 Professionals often come to rely on familiar networks, surrounding themselves mostly with people who “swim in the same space,” says Anderson.
 At Newsweek Expert Forum, she found herself connecting with people in health tech, conflict resolution, sustainability, and other industries.
 “That’s really interesting, especially as I'm branching out to a new stage in my career and trying to not replay everything that I've done before,” she says.
 “Newsweek Expert Forum did a really nice job of helping to shake up my network and connect me with very different perspectives.”